Positionality in $\Sigma_0^2$ and a completeness result: Introduction

 \begin{conjecture}[Kopczy\'nski's conjecture~\cite{Kopczynskithesis, Kopczynski06}] Prefix\=/independent positional objectives are closed under unions. \end{conjecture}

 This conjecture was disproved by Kozachinskiy in the case of finite arenas~\cite{Kozachinskiy22}, however, it remains open for arbitrary ones (even in the case of countable unions instead of unions).

-\subparagraph*{Neutral letters.}
+\paragraph*{Neutral letters.}

 Many of the considered objectives contain a \emph{neutral letter}, that is an~element $\eps\in C$ such that $W$ is invariant under removing arbitrary many occurrences of the letter $\eps$ from any infinite word.
 For instance, $\eps=0$ is a neutral letter of the parity objective $\Parity_d$.
 There are two variants of this definition, \emph{strongly neutral letter} and \emph{weakly neutral letter}, which are formally introduced in the preliminaries.
-It is unknown whether adding a neutral letter to a given objective may affect its positionality~\cite{Kopczynskithesis,Ohlmann23}.
+It an open question whether adding a neutral letter to a given objective may affect its positionality~\cite{Kopczynskithesis,Ohlmann23}, although Casares and Ohlmann established that this is not the case for $\omega$-regular objectives~\cite{CO24}.

+Neutral letters are typically used when one wants to modify a~given game arena, by allowing players to make some additional decisions.
+This requires to create intermediate edges in such a~way that their labels do not affect the overall outcome of the play.
+For this reason, a number of results (including those in this paper) are conditional on the presence of a (strong or weak) neutral letter.
+For more discussion on neutral letters and their role in the study of memory, see also~\cite{CO25}.

-\subparagraph*{Borel classes.}
+\paragraph*{Borel classes.}

-To stratify the complexity of the considered objectives we use Borel hierarchy~\cite{kechris_descriptive}.
+To stratify the complexity of the considered objectives we use the Borel hierarchy~\cite{kechris_descriptive}.
 This follows the classical approach to Gale\=/Stewart games~\cite{gale_games}, where the determinacy theorem was gradually proved for more and more complex Borel classes: $\bsigma{2}$ in~\cite{wolfe_determinacy} and $\bsigma{3}$ in~\cite{davis_infinite_games}.
 This finally led to Martin's celebrated result on all Borel objectives~\cite{martin_borel_determinacy}.

 To apply this technique, we assume for the rest of the paper that $C$ is at most countable.
-Thus, $C^\omega$ becomes is a Polish topological space, with open sets of the form $L\cdot C^\omega$ where $L\subseteq C^\ast$ is arbitrary.
+Thus, $C^\omega$ is a Polish topological space, with open sets of the form $L\cdot C^\omega$ where $L\subseteq C^\ast$ is arbitrary.
 Closed sets are those whose complement is open.
 The class $\bsigma{2}$ contains all sets which can be obtained as a~countable union of some closed sets.